Mahabaleshwar Sail

-Mahabaleshwar Sail (born 4 August 1943) is an Indian author.
+Mahabaleshwar Datta Sail (born 4 August 1943) is an Indian author.

 He has been honoured with the Saraswati Samman, 2016 for his novel 'Hawthan' (हावटण).

 Life

 Mahabaleshwar Sail was born on 4 August 1943 in Shejebag, Majali, Karnataka village of Uttara Kannada district of Karnataka.
 He was born in a family of agriculturalists.
 Sail's father was in the Army.
 Due to his father's demise, Sail had to leave schooling during his childhood and engage in agriculture.
 He started school at the age of six and dropped out in the eighth standard.
 Subsequently, he enrolled himself in the Indian Army.
 Sail also participated in the Indo-Pakistani War of 1965 and was stationed at the Hussainiwala border.

 He also served as a United Nations peacekeeper between 1964–1965 at the border between Israel and Egypt.
 Sail has worked as a supervisor in the Forest Department.
 He was also in the Goa, Daman and Diu Police.
 Sail worked in India Post till his retirement.